We will be a community rich in opportunities to eliminate poverty and allow all people to achieve financial stability and success

 Domestic Violence Shelter Program - AWARE

 An emergency shelter that provides safe, temporary housing for women and their children who have experienced domestic violence.
-Last year 462 women received housing, food and other resources.
+Last year over 500 women and children received housing, food and other resources.

 Various financial stability programs including debt reduction and home ownership education that promote financial independence and self-sufficiency.
 86% of participants showed a knowledge gain regarding financial management through Financial Freedom Classes.